websight-io/docs/docs/docs/developers/development/dialogs/toggle/index.md

 ## Description

-The Toggle component allows the user to enable or disable a state.
+The Toggle dialog field allows the user to enable or disable a state.

 ## Properties